crisperdue/prooftoys-site/content/language-intro.md

 Items on the same line have equal precedence.
 All are left-associative, so `a + b - c` is the same as `(a + b) - c` and `a => b => c` is the same as `(a => b) => c`.
-The `\==`, which displays as `≡`, is for boolean equivalence, which is technically just equality of true/false values.
+The `\==`, which displays as `≡`, is for boolean equivalence, which is equality of true/false values.

 ### Function calls